mforets/escritoire/2020/References.md

 - Althoff, Matthias.
 "Reachability analysis of large linear systems with uncertain inputs in the krylov subspace."
 IEEE Transactions on Automatic Control 65.2 (2019): 477-492.

+- Rechmal-Lesse, M., Koroa, G. A., Adhisantoso, Y. G., & Olbrich, M. (2020, April).
+Automatically Generated Nonlinear Analog Circuit Models Enclosing Variations with Intervals and Affine Forms for Reachability Analysis.
+In 2020 23rd International Symposium on Design and Diagnostics of Electronic Circuits & Systems (DDECS) (pp. 1-4).
+IEEE.

+### Older (< 2020) references

 - Althoff, M., & Frehse, G. (2016, December).
 Combining zonotopes and support functions for efficient reachability analysis of linear systems.
 In 2016 IEEE 55th Conference on Decision and Control (CDC) (pp. 7439-7446).
 IEEE.

 - Althoff, M., Stursberg, O., & Buss, M. (2010).
 Computing reachable sets of hybrid systems using a combination of zonotopes and polytopes.
 Nonlinear analysis: hybrid systems, 4(2), 233-249.

-- Rechmal-Lesse, M., Koroa, G. A., Adhisantoso, Y. G., & Olbrich, M. (2020, April).
-Automatically Generated Nonlinear Analog Circuit Models Enclosing Variations with Intervals and Affine Forms for Reachability Analysis.
-In 2020 23rd International Symposium on Design and Diagnostics of Electronic Circuits & Systems (DDECS) (pp. 1-4).
-IEEE.
+- Girard, A., & Le Guernic, C. (2008, April).
+Zonotope/hyperplane intersection for hybrid systems reachability analysis.
+In International Workshop on Hybrid Systems: Computation and Control (pp. 215-228).
+Springer, Berlin, Heidelberg.

 ### Control